alvarofrancomartins/alvarofrancomartins.github.io/content/experience/experience_academic.md

   location = "Maringá, Paraná, Brasil" date_start = "2019-03-01"
   date_end = "2021-03-01"
-  description = """**Thesis**: [The dynamics of political corruption networks](https://alvarofrancomartins.com/uploads/redes_corrupcao_politica.pdf) <br><br> <p>  Here I investigated the dynamical structure of political corruption networks through the lens of data and network science.
-I have found surprising patterns, such as linearity in the evolution of community structures and a coalescence-like process regarding the emergence of these networks.
-After unveiling these and many other statistical similarities in the growth of corruption networks, we have proposed a model for the evolution of artificial networks that simulate real political corruption networks. <p>"""
+  description = """**Thesis**: [The dynamics of political corruption networks](https://alvarofrancomartins.com/uploads/redes_corrupcao_politica.pdf) <br><br>I investigated the dynamical structure of political corruption networks through the lens of network science and data science.
+I was able to found surprising results, such as linearity in the evolution of community structures, patterns regarding the growth of recidivist criminals and a coalescence-like process present in the emergence of these networks.
+After unveiling these and many other statistical similarities between corruption networks, we proposed a model of artificial networks capable of simulating realistic political corruption networks. """

 [[experience]]
   title = "BSc in Physics"